DarkGhostHunter/Laraguard/README.md

 ## Usage

-First, publish the migration with:

-    php artisan vendor:publish --provider="DarkGhostHunter\Laraguard\LaraguardServiceProvider" --tag="migrations"

-> The default migration assumes you are using integers for your user model IDs.
-If you are using UUIDs, or some other format, adjust the format of the morphs `authenticatable` fields in the published migration before continuing.

-After publishing the migration, you can create the `two_factor_authentications` table by running the migration:
+First, create the `two_factor_authentications` table by running the migration:

     php artisan migrate

 This will create a table to handle the Two Factor Authentication information for each model you set.

+> If you need to modify the migration from this package, override it by publishing the migration:
+>
+>     php artisan vendor:publish --provider="DarkGhostHunter\Laraguard\LaraguardServiceProvider" --tag="migrations"

 Add the `TwoFactorAuthenticatable` _contract_ and the `TwoFactorAuthentication` trait to the User model, or any other model you want to make Two Factor Authentication available.